bhardy/bhardy/README.md

 # Hey, I'm Brant 🦕

-I'm a Frontend Software Developer at [Dapper Labs](https://www.dapperlabs.com/).
+I make UIs in browsers.
 I live in Vancouver, BC.
 I like the internet, jokes, and sports.

 🌤️ 🌨️ ☁️ 🐝 🗻 ❄️ ❄️ ⛈️ 🦅 🌩️\
 ☁️ 🦋 🌈 ⛰️ ⛰️ 🚠 ⛰️ 🌨️ 🌨️ 🌩️\